June 25, 2016

 The Dreams with Jake, Lorena, Mark and Sam.

-The band members would undergo the standard trials and tribulations of high school as they struggled with grades, money, getting gigs and romance (usually between each other), in between hanging out at the beach or Sharkey’s.
+The band members would undergo the standard trials and tribulations of high school as they struggled with grades, money, getting gigs and romance (usually with each other), in between hanging out at the beach or Sharkey’s.
 After five seasons, the series ran its course.
 The final episode, “The Last Gig”, was set months after the band graduated from Pacific Coast High School.
 Jake wanted to keep the band going and tried to get his band mates recording contracts, but each of them wanted to embark on a new journey: Tiffani went to study marine biology at the University of Hawaii; Sam went to study physics at Oxford University; Mark returned to New York to attend Juilliard; Tony went off to study acting; and Sly and Lorena stayed in town to study at Pacific University.
 Jake takes the recording deal on his own with his friends’ blessings.
 Upon the conclusion of the series, the entire cast and crew received a special 2-disc collection of all the songs from the series.

 The 10-episode DVD.

 The series was nominated for four Young Artist Awards between 1993 and 1994, as well as an NCLR Bravo Award in 1996.
 In 1992, MCA Records released an album collecting the songs from the first season.
 Between 2009-2011, Shout!
 Factory released the first four seasons on DVD, with 1 and 2 together in the same set.
 Season 3 and 4 were initially offered exclusively through Shout!’s online store.
 In 2011, Mill Creek Entertainment released a best-of collection, featuring 10 episodes from the first three seasons.
-On March 4, 2010, Jimmy Fallon hosted a reunion of the teenaged cast on Late Night with Jimmy Fallon, with the exception of Aaron Jackson and Diana Uribe, with a special appearance by Dennis Haskins (who helped Fallon eventually get a Bell reunion).
+On March 4, 2010, Jimmy Fallon hosted a reunion of the teenaged cast on Late Night with Jimmy Fallon, with the exception of Aaron Jackson and Diana Uribe, and a special appearance by Bell’s Dennis Haskins (who helped Fallon eventually get a Bell reunion).
 Together, the cast played the show’s theme for Fallon’s audience.

 EPISODE GUIDE: